 - preparing to carry out a qualifying trade

-You can’t use the investment to buy shares, other than in a qualifying 90% subsidiary which uses that money for a qualifying business activity.
+You cannot use the investment to buy shares, unless the shares are in a qualifying 90% subsidiary that uses the money for a qualifying business activity.

-If your company is already carrying out a trade, it mustn’t have been carried out for more than 2 years by either:
+If your company is already carrying out a qualifying trade, it must not have been carried out for more than 3 years by either:

 - your company